College of Nursing

 NURSE 6743 Pediatric Health I: Acute and Chronic Care: 4 semester hours

 Prerequisites: NURSE 6723.
-This course prepares students for the advanced practice nursing role when caring for infants, children, and the adolescent populations within the family context.
-Strategies for the assessment, diagnosis and holistic management of common episodic complaints and chronic condition management in the pediatric primary and acute care settings will be developed.
+This course builds upon pathophysiology, pharmacology and advanced physical assessment, Foundations of Pediatric Health to understand the advanced practice nursing role when caring for infants, children, and the adolescent populations within the family context.
+Students will synthesize prior learning and apply previous strategies into the assessment, diagnosis and holistic management of common episodic complaints and chronic condition management in the pediatric primary and acute care settings.

 NURSE 6744 Pediatric Health II: Comprehensive Primary Care: 4 semester hours